Chapel Royal: Functions and functionaries in the chapels royal of the United Kingdom

-Since the 18th century, the Dean of the Chapel Royal in England has been the sitting Bishop of London, with control of music vested in the Sub-Dean (currently Paul Wright).
+Since the 18th century, the dean of the Chapel Royal in England has been the sitting Bishop of London, with control of music vested in the sub-dean (currently Paul Wright).
 The Chapel Royal conducts the Service of Remembrance at the Cenotaph in Whitehall and combines with the choir of the host abbey or cathedral at the Royal Maundy service.
+The choir was among those selected to sing at the coronation of King Charles III and Queen Camilla in 2023.

 Locations

-The Chapel's main locations have varied over the years.
-For example in the early Tudor period and in Elizabeth I's reign, the Chapel's activity was often centred on the Greenwich Palace and the Palace of Whitehall.

-Under Elizabeth II the Chapel's primary location is at St James's Palace.

 United Kingdom

+The location of the United Kingdom's Chapel Royal has varied over the years.
+For example, in the early Tudor period and in Elizabeth I's reign, the Chapel's activity was often centred on the Greenwich Palace and the Palace of Whitehall.
+During the reign of King Charles III, the Chapel's primary location is at St James's Palace.

 St James's Palace

-The Chapel at St James's has been used regularly since 1702 and is the most commonly used facility today.
-Located in the main block of St James's Palace, it was built c.
-1540 and altered since, most notably by Sir Robert Smirke in 1837.
-The large window to the right of the Palace gatehouse is in the north wall of this Chapel which is laid out on a north-south rather than the usual east-west axis.
-Its ceiling richly decorated with royal initials and coats of arms is said to have been painted by Holbein.
+The chapel at St James's has been regularly used by the canons and singers since 1702, after the loss of the Chapel Royal at Whitehall Palace to fire, and is the most commonly used facility today.
+Located in the main block of the palace, it was built around 1540 and has been altered since, most notably by Sir Robert Smirke in 1837.
+The large window to the right of the palace gatehouse is in the north wall of this chapel, which is laid out on a north-south, rather than the usual east-west, axis.
+Its ceiling is decorated with royal initials and coats of arms and is said to have been painted by Holbein.